BSDBuild Logo

 How portable is BSDBuild?

 BSDBuild is portable to many operating systems including most flavors of Unix, MacOS and Windows.
 It requires a standard make utility (such as GNU make or BSD make), a Bourne shell and the commands test, echo and sed.
-See the Portability page for more details.

 Which languages are supported?